raybritton/json-query/SYSTEM.md

 `SELECT ".items" WHERE ".items.id" > 5 AS JSON`

-`SELECT "name" IN ".people" LIMIT 10 WITH KEYS`
+`SELECT "name" FROM ".people" LIMIT 10 WITH KEYS`

-`SELECT KEYS IN ".people2 SKIP 6`
+`SELECT KEYS FROM ".people2 SKIP 6`